Perfectly Perfect Pumpkin Cheesecake

 for the filling:

-- 3 8-ounce packages regular cream cheese (not low fat or nonfat), at room temperature
+- 3 packages (8 ounces each) regular cream cheese (not low fat or nonfat), at room temperature

-- 1 15-ounce can pumpkin purée (not pre-spiced pumpkin pie filling)
+- 1 can (15 ounces) pumpkin purée (not pre-spiced pumpkin pie filling)

 - 3 large eggs